Stylback/home-server/README.md

     restart: always
 ```

-Start it with:
+Save and exit, start it with:

 ```sh
 cd /srv/radarr && sudo docker compose up -d
 ```

-Now visit radarr's web-ui at `[local ip]:7878` and configure it.
+Now visit Radarr's web-ui at `[local ip]:7878` and configure it.
 I made the following changes:

 | Setting | Default | Set to | Reason |
 | ------------- | ------------- |------------- |------------- |